blockprotocol/blockprotocol/rfcs/text/0352-graph-type-system.md

 }
 ```

 This is an example of a lack of **consensus**, where two parties don't agree on how to describe the data in question.
 At this point, there isn't a clear route to deciding compatibility.
-Block schemas could perhaps be modified so that the block could express it needs something that matches a [regex to ensure the URL has an image extension](https://stackoverflow.com/questions/42853961/regex-that-matches-image-links-but-exclude-normal-url), and the embedding application could ignore the key and just match on values, but:
+Block schemas could perhaps be modified so that the block could express it needs something that matches a [regex to ensure the URL has an image extension](https://stackoverflow.com/questions/42853961/regex-that-matches-image-links-but-exclude-normal-url), and the embedding application could ignore the key and just match on values, but this:

-- this is potentially flakey ([here's an example](https://dummyimage.com/300) of a URL that points to an image but _does not_ have an extension)
+- is potentially flakey ([here's an example](https://dummyimage.com/300) of a URL that points to an image but _does not_ have an extension)
-- the solution ends up being very domain-specific
+- ends up being very domain-specific
-- it introduces a large maintenance burden
+- introduces a large maintenance burden
 - is generally not reusable, possibly leading to similar bespoke logic being defined in multiple places, with possible subtle but incompatible variations

 Thus the main reason for following RFC: